mathoudebine/turing-smart-screen-python/README.md

 ## Control the display from your Python projects

-If you don't want to use your screen for system monitoring, you can just use this project as a module to do some simple operations on the display from any Python code :
+If you don't want to use your screen for system monitoring, you can just use this project as a module from any Python code to do some simple operations on the display:
 - **Display custom picture**
 - **Display text**
-- **Display progress bar**
+- **Display horizontal / radial progress bar**
 - **Screen rotation**
 - Clear the screen (blank)
 - Turn the screen on/off